eldoy/weblang/README.md

 is: array      # Must an array
 is: email      # Must be an email address
 is: url        # Must be a URL
+is: undefined  # Must be undefined
+is: null       # Must be null
+isnt: null     # The opposite of 'is', not null here
 ```

 This is how you use them: